joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 ## Enter Exceptions

 We used exceptions for recoverable errors.
-Not the unchecked kind, and not quite the Java unchecked kind, either.
+Not the unchecked kind, and not quite the Java checked kind, either.

 First thing's first: although Midori had exceptions, a method that wasn't annotated as `throws` could never throw one.
 Never ever ever.
 There were no sneaky `RuntimeException`s like in Java, for instance.
 We didn't need them anyway,